wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 Three things happened:

 - A new button appeared at the status bar: *Run Tests*.
 This is the same as typing *pytest* in the terminal.
 Press it and select *Run All Unit Tests*.
-When finished, it will inform you the number of tests that passed and the tests that not.
+When finished, it will inform you the number of tests that passed and the tests that not:

     ![test status bar](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/test-statusbar.png)

 - A new icon at the left bar.
-If you click on it a panel displaying all the test and letting you run them individually will appear.
+If you click on it a panel displaying all the test will appear.
+Here, you can run each one individually:

     ![test side panel](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/test-side-panel.png)

 - Inside the test file, new options will be displayed before every function: a check icon will appear if is ok, and an *x* otherwise.
-It also allow you to run specific tests.
+It also allow you to run specific tests:

     ![test inline](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/test-inline.png)